keu/docs/astro/cli-reference/astrocloud-deploy.md

 If you run `astrocloud deploy`, you'll be prompted to select from a list of all Deployments that you have access to across Workspaces.
 Alternatively, you can bypass this prompt and specify a Deployment's ID in the command.
 To retrieve a Deployment's ID, go to the Deployment's information page in the Cloud UI and copy the value after the last `/` in the URL.
 You can also get the Deployment's ID by running `astrocloud deployment list`.

+If the CLI has access to Deployment API key credentials set as the `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` environment variables, then it can push code to a specific Deployment without needing user authentication.

 ## Usage

 ```sh